fburato/sbt-highwheel/README.md

 The plugin introduces the following settings:

-* `(highwheelSpecFile: File)` is the file to the specification file to use for the analysis.
-Defaults to `baseDirectory / "spec.hwm"`
+* `(highwheelSpecFiles: Seq[File])` are the files to the specification files to use for the analysis.
+Defaults to `Seq(baseDirectory / "spec.hwm)"`
 * `(highwheelAnalysisMode: String)` specifies the type of analysis to run.
 Can be `"loose"` or `"strict"` and defaults to `strict`
 * `(highwheelAnalysisPaths: Seq[File])` specifies the paths to add to the analysis.
 Defaults to `classDirectory in Compile`
-* `(highwheelEvidenceLimit: Int)` limits the pieces of evidence shown by the plugin to prove that a depdency exists or does not exist
+* `(highwheelEvidenceLimit: Option[Int])` limits the pieces of evidence collected by the plugin to prove that a depdency exists or does not exist.
+A value of `None` entails all evidence is collected.

 The plugin also introduces the following tasks: